ypcd/forwarder-go/README.md

 illustrate:

-To further improve the network performance of gforwarder, it is necessary to use lower-level network technologies such as zero copy or DPDK.
+To further improve the network performance of forwarder-go, it is necessary to use lower-level network technologies such as zero copy or DPDK.

-In the short term, gforwarder will not adopt such underlying network technology.
+In the short term, forwarder-go will not adopt such underlying network technology.

 If you want to adopt the above-mentioned underlying network technology, you will use c/c++ or rust as the development language.